Skip to content

 • Higher is not monotonically better.
 Su et al. (2026) report that higher tool-integrated reasoning cost correlates with lower correctness; Anthropic's own guidance warns of overthinking on effort: high.

 • Numeric-budget surfaces are on a deprecation timer.
-Anthropic removed budget_tokens on Opus 4.7 in favour of adaptive effort — categorical tiers are the more portable shape.
+Anthropic removed budget_tokens on Opus 4.7 in favor of adaptive effort — categorical tiers are the more portable shape.

 • Apply the hint to the top one or two calls in a session.
 Misclassified callers convert the optional hint into a default and defeat the cost discipline it was meant to enable.